MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 The `align` Subcommand
 ----------------------

-The `align` subcommand will run BLAST to identify putative orthologues against each species’ CDS sequence database.
-The putative orthologues are aligned with PASTA, and a phylogenetic tree is estimated from the alignment.
+The `align` subcommand will run BLAST to identify putative homologues against each species’ CDS sequence database.
+The putative homologues are aligned with PASTA, and a phylogenetic tree is estimated from the alignment.

 The `align` subcommand accepts the following options: